 Other corroborating evidence.

-This information must be provided to [PERSON/POSITION] within a reasonable time after it is required by The Leadership School.
+This information must be provided to Executive Director or their designee within a reasonable time after it is required by The Leadership School.
 Full cooperation to obtain this supplemental information is required under this policy.

 During leave, employees may be required to provide periodic reports when reasonably requested about the employee's status or any change in the employee's plans to return to work.